tytydraco/yessleep/out/Its_been_45_minutes_but_for_me_its_3_years_and_9_months.md

 "Who are you?"
 How did you end up here?! – the teacher asked me.

   Now I'm sitting in the principal's office, waiting for the police and trying to explain what happened, my surprised parents are sitting next to me.
 I also quickly figured out what had happened to me.
 It's been 45 minutes for them, but 3 years and 9 months for me.

+Update:

+ I'm the kind of person who lost 3 years and 9 months of his life in 45 minutes, but then I lost 45 minutes of my life in 3 years and 9 months.
+I thought it was over, but it's not.
+I'm writing the second part.
+  I stopped my story by saying that I was in the director's office and waiting for the police.
+When the police arrived, they started questioning me.
+I told you everything that happened to me: all my guesses about the anomaly I got into, what I did while time was passing slowly, and how I wanted to walk to another city, but fell ill.
+The police officers looked at me like I was crazy.
+Although, in their eyes, I am like that.
+"Do you know him?" – the employee turned to my parents.
+I looked at them.
+- It seems to be our son, but on the other hand, a stranger.
+Our son was a teenager, but this guy looks a lot like him, only older.
+My father replied.
+- So, how am I supposed to believe that you are mentally healthy?
+So, Ekaterina Dmitrievna, what do you say? – the employee turned to the director.
+"I'd better show you."
+She turned on the video from the camera.
+Where it was obvious that I was missing, the teacher and the students didn't even notice (except for my friend).
+Then the director rewound the recording 45 minutes ahead.
+The video showed me suddenly appearing out of nowhere in the middle of the class.
+- Okay, I see.
+I want to interview all the witnesses. – said the employee.
+  As a result, the police interviewed my classmates, and they answered almost the same way: "He appeared out of nowhere, like our classmate, but he was a teenager."
+I was nervous, and no one believed me.
+My parents still said that I was not their son.
+As a teenager, they announced that I was missing.
+  The result is this: I was taken to the hospital for an examination of my mental state, in short, am I crazy or not.
+The police have put forward a theory that I abducted myself as a teenager.
+They drove me in a police car.
+Fortunately, my hands weren't in handcuffs.
+I did not expect such a turn of events.

+  It took me about 20 minutes to get to a simple hospital (thank God it wasn't a psychiatric hospital).
+They sent me to a doctor, accompanied by a police officer.
+The problem was that I was 18, and the passport was that of a 14-year-old teenager.
+Okay, I wasn't thinking about it at the time.
+  The hospital had five floors, and the doctor I was referred to was on the fifth floor.
+The employee and I entered the elevator, he pressed the "5" button.
+The elevator moved.
+Everything was fine, but unexpectedly for me and the employee, the elevator shook, rattled and stopped between the 3rd and 4th floors.
+  The employee pressed the "5" button again, but without success.
+Then the employee pressed the dispatcher's call button.
+The result is nothing.
+There were no reactions.
+We're stuck in the elevator.
+I took out my phone.
+The time was 10:00.
+There was no connection.
+Strange.
+- Do you have a connection?
+I asked.
+- what?
+- Is there a phone connection?
+The employee took out his phone.
+"Not really?" – He replied.
+  I looked at the time again out of habit, it was 10:01.
+While I was standing there thinking about what was happening, the employee kept pushing buttons.
+There was no camera in the elevator, just buttons and a door.
+5 minutes have passed, the time is 10:06.
+The employee gave up.
+- In short, now they'll notice that you didn't come to the reception.
+Well, they'll be looking for us, they'll check the elevator, they'll realize it's broken, and that's it. – He told me.
+  I sat on the floor and started playing on my phone, and so did he.
+We sat there for 14 minutes.
+The time was 10:20.
+The employee got up and started pressing the buttons again.
+"I think we've been here a long time."
+I said.
+He turned to me and said. - Why did you kidnap that kid and impersonate him, and tell this amazing fantastic story.
+You're probably mentally ill, though. – It made me angry.
+- I am that kid, I am not a mentally ill person.
+I even kept a diary, it's in my backpack, which is in your car!
+I shouted at him.
+- Don't yell at the employee!
+"Stop it!" he shouted back.
+  We went back to our phones.
+After 5 minutes, he told me.
+"Okay, I'm sorry.
+My name is Dmitry.
+Dmitry Vladimirovich. – unexpectedly for me, he decided to say the name.
+Then he held out his hand, and I reached out in return, and we shook.
+The time was 10:25 a.m.
+  We started talking, and he told me various stories from his life and service.
+I realized that it was very interesting to spend time with this person.
+I was telling you what I did when time passed slowly.
+Then I remembered the photos I was trying to take while I was in this anomaly.
+I went into the gallery… And I found a lot of photos of me as a teenager and how I spent my time.
+I showed all the photos to Dmitry Vladimirovich.
+And in the end, he believed me.
+I don't know how many minutes passed.
+And when I looked at the time, it was 10:45 on the phone.
+  Abruptly, the elevator creaked and started working again.
+We felt the elevator go up.
+Then he stopped on the 5th floor and his doors opened.
+We got out of it.
+- Mmm, okay, let's go to the doctor, I still need to take you there for a check. – Said Dmitry Andreevich.
+We went to the doctor's office.
+When we reached it, an employee knocked on the door, opened it and looked into the office.
+A middle-aged male doctor was sitting at the computer in the office. – Hello, we have an appointment.
+Sorry we're half an hour late.
+- Hello, what's the appointment?
+There were no appointments for the next 2 hours. – said the doctor.
+The employee looked at the doctor in surprise.
+- Well, did the district police officer call you today?
+- No, you probably got the wrong day.
+  - Okay, I'm sorry. – Dmitry Andreevich wanted to leave. – By the way, your elevator broke down, we sat in it for 45 minutes and no one answered.
+"Young man, I rode this elevator here five minutes ago.
+Maybe you need to get checked out?
+- Strangely, no. I'm fine.
+Sorry, goodbye.
+"Good-bye."
+Dmitry Andreevich went out.
+He looked at me.
+"That's strange.
+It's very strange.
+We need to get back to ours. – He told me.
+  We went down the stairs.
+And it felt like something had changed.
+We went through the reception desk and went outside.
+The car we arrived in wasn't there.
+And there was that feeling again, something was wrong.
+- So, where is it?
+They're supposed to be waiting for us.
+Dmitry Vladimirovich said.
+  We went to the bus stop, where we stood and waited for the bus.
+I still can't let go of that feeling.
+I started looking around, and the date for the announcement "November 20, 2025" caught my eye.
+Like, it was 2021.
+I pointed out the date to the employee, and it was obvious from his eyes that he was in shock.
+We even asked passersby, and they told us it was 2025.
+We started to panic, and I started to guess.
+We hurried to the police station.
+When we arrived, it turned out that Dmitry Vladimirovich and I had been missing for at least 3 years and 9 months.…
+  It was very strange.
+We told how we got stuck in the elevator.
+Now my guess has finally been confirmed.
+While we were sitting in the elevator for 45 minutes, 3 years and 9 months passed outside.
+I've fallen into this anomaly again, but I'm not alone.
+Dmitry Vladimirovich and I were taken back to the hospital to watch on surveillance cameras.
+  An hour later, we were standing next to the monitor and watching a three-year-old video from surveillance cameras.
+Here we enter the elevator, it goes, we look at another camera that is hanging on the 5th floor.
+The elevator opens and it's empty… How?
+Why?
+I, no one could answer that question.
+Now we're all sitting in the precinct officer's office and wondering what kind of anomaly it is.